Your Complete Guide To College Campus Tours

-- Parking Pass: Usually you are sent a free parking pass for your campus tour date.
+Usually, you are sent a free parking pass for your campus tour date.
 Print that out and be sure to bring it with you.
-Campus officers love to give out tickets and you don't want your first experience with a campus to be getting a ticket from a campus officer!
+Campus officers love to give out tickets and you don't want your first experience with campus to be getting a ticket from a campus officer!

-- Water bottle: They may have some on site, but if you get dehydrated easily, I wouldn't count on it.
-Bring you own that way you are prepared.
+They may have some on site, but if you get dehydrated easily, I wouldn't count on it.
+Bring your own that way you are prepared.

-- Information you need to apply: Sometimes during information days and regular tours you can apply on site.
+Sometimes during information days and regular tours, you can apply on site.
 If you think it's a possibility that you may want to apply, bring your information along.